nibble-4bits/excel-pixel-art/README.md

 # Excel Pixel Art
 A simple Python program that takes an image as input and outputs an Excel workbook containing said image.

-It works by getting each pixel RGB data and then applying the resulting color to each cell in Excel.
+It works by getting the average of each pixel's RGB data and then applying the resulting color to each corresponding cell in Excel.

 ## Prerequisites
 * Python 3.6 or above